-So when I go beneath the surface and open up my cocoon of denial, I recognise that I’m feeling grief.
+So when I go deeper and open up my cocoon of denial, I recognise that I’m feeling grief.
 Sorrow at the irrevocable losses happening all around.
 Anger at the unthinking ignorance that perpetuates this.
 Helplessness at the massive scale, and frustration at being trapped in in this destructive web.

 On Human Extinction